iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

     #.
 Command the duration to 10 s
     #.
 Command the final displacement to 20

-Since the duration is given before the displacement.
-Sending this trajectory will have no effect, and your module will not rotate.
+Since the duration is given before the displacement, sending this trajectory will have no effect, and your module will not rotate.

 Trajectory command parameters are available through the :ref:`Multi Turn Angle Control Client <multi_turn_table>`, and have the names all beginning with *trajectory_*, for example *trajectory_linear_displacement*.